w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 Block rewards are shared with nominators, but the validators set the commission they take out for their costs before profits are given out.
 This rate can vary greatly.

 **Be aware that if you nominate a validator with** 100% commission **, you will get** NO rewards.
-These validators are not looking for nominators!
-Also, commissions can change, so keeping an eye on who you are nominating while you are staking is recommended.
+These validators aren't looking for nominators.
+Also, commissions can change, so keeping an eye on who you're nominating while you're staking is recommended.
 Both the Staking Dashboard and the Polkadot Developer Interface let you sort validators based on the commissions and filter out validators with high ones.

 Selecting validators with 0% commission may also be enticing, but make sure that the validator isn't cutting on infrastructure costs to make up for this 0% commission.
 It's usually better to choose validators with higher commissions if you trust them more.
 The impact of the commission on the rewards is pretty small, after all.